guyleonard/taxdump_edit/README.md

 		hidden subtree root flag = 1
 ```
 ## Example
-### New 'species'
+### New 'Species'
 Adding a new 'species' lineage, for example, MAST-4A.
-We know by looking at the NCBI Taxonomy that there is a group for "Stramenopiles MAST-4" at TaxID:[1735725](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=1735725) with a lineage of "cellular organisms; Eukaryota; Stramenopiles; unclassified stramenopiles".
+We know by looking at the NCBI Taxonomy that there is already a group for "Stramenopiles MAST-4" at TaxID:[1735725](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=1735725) with a lineage of "cellular organisms; Eukaryota; Stramenopiles; unclassified stramenopiles".
 This is correct for our new organism, so we need to note down the TaxID of '1735725'.
-Then use the script as below:
+Then use the script as below, this assumes some default options which have been noted in the [Usage](https://github.com/guyleonard/taxdump_edit/blob/master/README.md#usage) section above:

     taxdump_edit.pl -names names.dmp -nodes nodes.dmp -taxa MAST-4A -parent 1735725 -rank species -division 11
+We have given the script the location of both names.dmp and nodes.dmp, along with the new taxa name of 'MAST-4A'.
+We are saying that the parental lineage is TaxID:1735725 and that the rank of the organism is 'species'.
+The division number is from the [Division](https://github.com/guyleonard/taxdump_edit/blob/master/README.md#divisions) list below, and is 'Environmental Samples' - number 11 - to reflect the provenance of our sample and unlike many other Stramenopiles in NCBI which are listed as '4' - Plants and Fungi. :/

 This will show the output: